AdobeDocs/journeys.en/help/using/api/import-export.md

 ### Export characteristics and guardrails

-* All the journey definition is exported.....

 * The credentials are not exported and a placeholder (i.e INSERT_SECRET_HERE) is inserted.
   After the payload export, you must manually insert the new credentials (corresponding to the destination environment) before importing the payload in another environment.

+* Quand le builtIn:true pour une datasource, ne pas remplacer les INSERT_SECRET, c'est une datasource système, automatiquement gérée par Journey.

-* The following objects are never exported because they are created during the provisioning of the target environment:
+* The following objects are exported but they will be never imported in the target environment:
 	* **DataProviders**:  acsDataProvider and acppsDataProvider
 	* **Field groups**: acppsFieldGroup
 	* **Custom actions**: acsAction

 * The journey must be valid before export.

+*Ajouter qu'on peut exporter la N-1

 ### Import characteristics

-During the import, the journey objects are created with new UUID and a new name to ensure uniqueness in the target env (org or sandbox).
+During the import, the journey objects are created with new UUID and a new name to ensure uniqueness in the target environment (instance or sandbox).

 If the import payload contains secret placeholders, an error is thrown.
-You must replace the credential information before the POST call for importing the journey.
+You must replace the credential information before the POST call to import the journey.

 ## Warning and errors
 ACS-24697 ACSS-27445

+DOCAC-4705

 The potential errors are:

-JOURNEY_VERSION_CANNOT_BE_EXPORTED(1324, "can''t export journey version: {0}
-"),

-JOURNEY_VERSION_CANNOT_BE_IMPORTED(1326, "can''t import journey version: {0}
-"),
+At export time, if the jo version is not valid : error 500 At import time, payload not valid or secrets not defined in the payload : error 400

++ XDM schema ID au moment du publish